thinkshout/feeding-texas/_posts/2014-01-29-Farm-Bill-Statement.markdown

 tweet: Our Statement on Farm Bill Cutting $8.6B from SNAP
 date: 2014-01-29
 categories:
-  - School Breakfast
+  - Farm Bill
-  - Child Hunger
+  - SNAP
-  - Schools
+  - Congress
 featured: true
 ---

+## Benefits for 850,000 Hungry Americans to be reduced

 FOR IMMEDIATE RELEASE: 1/29/14

-Contact: Celia Cole, 512-590-0659 ccole@tfbn.org
+Contact: Celia Cole, 512-590-0659 or ccole@tfbn.org

-Today the House of Representatives, in a vote that split both parties, passed a farm bill that will sharply reduce SNAP (aka food stamps) benefits for 850,000 households in sixteen states over the next decade.
+Today the House of Representatives, in a vote that split both parties, passed a farm bill that will sharply reduce SNAP (aka food stamps) benefits for [850,000 households in sixteen states](http://nationalaglawcenter.org/wp-content/uploads/assets/crs/R42591.pdf) over the next decade.

 Although Texas families will not be affected by this cut, we are dismayed that Congress chose to slash this critical anti-hunger program for the fourth time in as many years.
 The specifics of this cut are particularly cruel, as Congress seems to be saying to thousands of families: “You deserve help putting food on the table – just not quite so much.”